 When our stress hormones remain elevated for too long, they can cause weight gain, high blood pressure, irritability, low energy levels, contribute to the onset of diabetes, hamper our immune system and disrupt our sleep.
 And any of these add more stress to the body, and the circle grows.

-There are things we can do, however, that aid in reducing our stress hormone levels and relax us.
+There are things you can do, however, to stop spending your health on wealth.
+Things that aid in reducing our stress hormone levels and relax us.
 We must be careful though to balance these things as well.
 Too much or too little of anything may contribute to stress.
 You’ll find your equilibrium with practice.
 When it all comes together, you’ll just know.

 Things That Help Reduce Your Stress Levels